 When the crude rightwingers take over, the sophisticated liberals start looking not-so-bad in the rearview mirror.
 We tend to forget how effectively they served the corporations.
-As the TrumPence Administration sets about destroying the Food & Drug Administration, I’m thinking twice about publishing in O’Shaughnessy’s a list of 35 FDA-approved pharmaceuticals that had to be withdrawn from the market when they proved harmful.
+As the TrumPence Administration sets about destroying the Food & Drug Administration, I’m thinking twice about publishing in O’Shaughnessy’s a list of 35 FDA-approved pharmaceuticals that had to be withdrawn from the market when they proved harmful or ineffective.

 I intended to run it because the FDA promotes the cult of the Randomized Controlled Trial —a cult that upholds marijuana prohibition.
 The Biomedical Establishment disparages all other formats in which evidence of safety and evidence might be presented, such as physicians’ case reports, surveys, and N=1 trials.
-Yet each of the 35 FDA-approved drugs withdrawn in the modern era had been deemed safe in randomized clinical trials!
+Yet each of the 35 FDA-approved drugs withdrawn in the modern era had been deemed safe and effective in randomized, placebo-controlled clinical trials!

 It was Katie Thomas’s front-page story in the February 5 NY Times about looming changes at FDA that started me rethinking.
 She reported:

 Mr. Trump has been vetting candidates to run the agency, which regulates the safety of everything from drugs and medical devices to food and cosmetics.
 Among them is Jim O’Neill, a former official at the Health and Human Services Department who is an associate of the Silicon Valley billionaire and Trump supporter Peter Thiel.
 Mr. O’Neill has argued that companies should not have to prove that their drugs work in clinical trials before selling them to consumers…

 Supporters of deregulation have long wanted to reduce bureaucracy and lessen oversight of drugs and devices, while critics say the market for drugs could be destabilized and the door opened to unproven products based on junk science.